-After she was diagnosed with colon cancer, Carol expressed a strong interest in learning more about her disease.
-It was with zeal that she found the CCA, and realized the support system that exists through our informational pages, Toll-free Helpline, and connections to health professionals and patients across the country.
-With family, friends, and the CCA community supporting Carol, she beat her cancer and wanted to work towards giving back.
+After Carol was diagnosed with colon cancer, she expressed a strong interest in learning more about her disease.
+It was with zeal that she found the Colon Cancer Alliance and realized the support system that exists through our informational pages, toll-free Helpline, and connections to health professionals and patients across the country.

 When Gail Gadekar went to the doctor in 2002, she expected to be treated for a minor urinary tract infection.
 Instead, she received the shock of her life: a stage III colon cancer diagnosis.
 Later, she learned that her family had a strong genetic predisposition for colon cancer, Gail and her family had no knowledge until her diagnosis.
 Instead of giving up, Gail fought her disease bravely, vowing to beat her cancer.
 She participated in clinical trials, helping to provide desperately needed research information for her condition and future patients.
 Unfortunately, Gail passed away on May 22, 2008.

 Before her passing, Gadekar wanted to make sure to help those in her same position.
 As someone diagnosed at 39, Gail expressed a strong interest in increasing awareness for those under age 50 and encouraging screening as a whole.
 Her father, Dr. S.M.
 Gadekar, a biochemist in the pharmaceutical research field, chose to honor Gail’s wishes and memory by donating her inheritance to the CCA’s Blue Note Fund, which provides one time grants of $300 to help patients and families currently battling colon cancer.
 The CCA thanks the Gadekar family for their generosity.